orbitalquark/textadept/doc/06_AdeptEditing.md

 ### Snippets

-Snippets are essentially pieces of text inserted into a document.
-However, snippets are not limited to static text.
-They can be dynamic templates which contain placeholders for further user input, can mirror or transform those user inputs, and/or execute arbitrary code.
+Snippets are essentially pieces of text inserted into source code or plain text.
+However, snippets are not bound to static text.
+They can be dynamic templates which contain placeholders for further user input, can mirror or transform those user inputs, and/or can execute arbitrary code.
 Snippets are useful for rapidly constructing blocks of code such as control structures, method calls, and function declarations.
 Press `Ctrl+K` (`⌥⇥` on Mac OSX | `M-K` in curses) for a list of available snippets.
-Snippets are composed of trigger word and snippet text.
-Instead of manually selecting a snippet, you can type its trigger word followed by the `Tab` (`⇥` | `Tab`) key.
+A snippet consists of a trigger word and snippet text.
+Instead of manually selecting a snippet to insert, type its trigger word followed by the `Tab` (`⇥` | `Tab`) key.
 Subsequent presses of `Tab` (`⇥` |
 `Tab`) cause the caret to enter placeholders in sequential order, `Shift+Tab` (`⇧⇥` | `S-Tab`) goes back to the previous placeholder, and `Ctrl+Shift+K` (`⌥⇧⇥` | `M-S-K`) cancels the current snippet.
-Snippets can be nested (inserted from within another snippet) and are not limited to source code.
-Language-specific modules usually [define snippets][], but you can create your own custom snippets in your [snippet preferences][].
+Textadept supports nested snippets, snippets inserted from within another snippet.
+Language-specific modules usually define their [own set][] of snippets, but your [snippet preferences][] can define some too.

 ![Snippet](images/snippet.png)
 &nbsp;&nbsp;&nbsp;&nbsp;
 ![Snippet Expanded](images/snippet2.png)

-[define snippets]: api/_M.html#Snippets
+[own set]: api/_M.html#Snippets
 [snippet preferences]: 08_Preferences.html#Snippets

 ### Toggle Comments

 Pressing `Ctrl+/` (`⌘/` on Mac OSX | `M-/` in curses) comments or uncomments the code on the selected lines.
-As long as any part of a line is selected, the entire line will be commented or uncommented.
+Selecting any part of a line renders the entire line eligible for commenting or uncommenting.
 Note: In order for this feature to work, the language you are working with must have its comment prefix defined.
-Language-specific modules usually [define prefixes][], but it can also be done [manually][] in your [user-init file][].
+Language-specific modules usually [define prefixes][], but you can do so [manually][] in your [user-init file][].

 [define prefixes]: api/_M.html#Block.Comment